At the Mandarin Oriental, Katja and Ellen are ready with restorative refreshment.

 Mani, “More a gentle pleasure, you wouldn’t get off wearing them, just a teasing tingle.
 I’m surprised I hadn’t thought of it before.”

 Katja, “We will get Ben Wa balls and see.
-Katja ees tingle wiz balls rolling een pussy.”
+Katja ees tingle wiz balls rolling een vaginal closet.”

 Ellen laughs, “You’re a piece of work girl, get me a set Mani, get one for all of us.
 I wanna see what happens to Katya when she’s mildly stimulated all day, she might even get an expression recognizable as emotion.”